The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 Like other pairs, Pocket Queens come once in 221 hands, and as long as you are not super unlucky, they will be the best hand before the flop.

-Next on the poker hand rankings is Ace King Suited, another powerhouse of the game and a hand many players prefer to see to Pocket Queens and is dealt once in 111 times.
+Next on the poker hand rankings is Ace King Suited, another powerhouse of the game, and a hand many players prefer to see over Pocket Queens, which is dealt once in 111 times.

-Ace King Suited is a hand that plays extremely well in deep stacked games, but performs just as well in tournaments as well, as it is almost never a huge underdog.
+Ace-King suited is a hand that plays extremely well in deep-stacked games, but also performs well in tournaments, as it is almost never a huge underdog.
+Having the highest card with the highest face card makes it a very powerful holding.

-Ace King Suited plays great against all hands, but AA and KK.
-It will even do OK against KK, which is why it’s ranked as number four of all the Texas Hold’em Poker hands.
+Ace-King suited plays great against all hands except AA and KK.
+It will even do okay against KK, which is why it’s ranked as the number four of all Texas Hold’em Poker hands.

-The next pocket pair in order is Pocket Jacks, a hand that some players have a lot of trouble playing, but that’s generally still an extremely profitable one.
+The next pocket pair in order is Pocket Jacks, a hand that some players struggle to play, but it’s generally still an extremely profitable one.

 Pocket Jacks can be a bit tricky to play, especially as stacks get deeper, and you want to make sure not to overplay this particular pocket pair.